vicha-w/TopSF/README.md

 - Supports _any_ ROOT ntuple structure.
 No need to conform to any hardcoded format.
 - Supports _any_ tagger that gives one discriminator value, such as cut-based, BDT, or neural networks.
 - Supports _any_ file name format, _any_ number of processes, and _any_ number of tagging categories you have.
+- Supports _any_ kind of event category definition.
+You are not limited to pT ranges.
+You can define event categories in _any_ way with _any_ number of variables.
 - _Everything_ can be defined in one YAML file for datacard creation.
 No more surprises hidden deep in raw code.
 - Also contains _helpful_ HiggsCombine script to give you an idea of what you can do with the output datacard.